akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 #### Graceful shutdown

 Akka Cluster can handle hard failures using a downing provider such as Lightbend's split brain resolver discussed below.
-However this should not be relied upon for regular rolling redeploys.
+However, this should not be relied upon for regular rolling redeploys.
 Features such as `ClusterSingleton`s and `ClusterSharding` can safely restart actors on new nodes far quicker when it is certain that a node has shutdown rather than crashed.

 Graceful leaving will happen with the default settings as it is part of @extref:[Coordinated Shutdown](akka:actors.html#coordinated-shutdown).